Other Ways To Help

 The Role

-cbm New Zealand has a growing international programmes portfolio across the globe.
-The Programmes Financial Officer role exists to support the effective funding and delivery, financial management and reporting of cbm New Zealand’s international portfolio of programmes.
+The International Programmes Officer role exists to support the effective funding and delivery of cbm New Zealand’s international portfolio of programmes.

 - International Programmes.
-Assisting with programmes cycle; undertaking monitoring functions and providing implementation support to international programmes (development and humanitarian).
+Assisting with programmes cycle; undertaking monitoring of financial and delivery functions and providing implementation support to international programmes.

 Key Responsibilities

-- Assisting in the development of NZ government funding proposals, particularly on budget development.
+– Assisting in the development and writing of NZ government funding proposals.

-- Maintaining close communication with cbm Country Offices, partners, key stakeholders and added value
+– Maintaining close communication and compliance with cbm Country Offices, partners, and key stakeholder.

-- Ensure department procedures are maintained with quality of operations.
+– Ensuring department procedures are maintained with quality of operations.

 – Providing input into the review of and updates to international programmes department policies, processes and templates.

-- Assisting the International Programmes Director in relationship management of key partners (government stakeholders, Country Offices and local partner organisation relationships) particularly with data inputs.
+– Assisting International Programmes Director in relationship management of key partners (including relationships with government stakeholders, added value partners, Country Offices and local partner organisations).

-- Monitoring partners and supporting them towards meeting CID Code of Conduct obligations and due diligences with focus on financial and data management.
+– Monitoring partners and supporting them towards meeting compliance obligations, including cbm Policies, MFAT due diligences and CID Code of Conduct.

-- Upskilling partners on specific areas of development.
+– Transfer of information and upskilling partners on specific areas of development.

 – Management of information, stories, databases and consent forms.

-- Supporting data collection and data processes to develop cbm NZ’s annual impact reports.
+– Supporting data collection and data process to develop annual impact reports.

 Additional expectations